ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 PC1 is most influenced by PCT, noofmajorvessels, and slope, suggesting these features contribute significantly to the data’s overall structure.
 PC2 focuses on chestpain, oldpeak, and age, capturing another aspect of the data.
-PC3 and PC4 also capture unique feature combinations, with PC3 highlighting gender and serumcholestrol, and PC4 focusing on PCG and maxheartrate.
+PC3 and PC4 also capture unique feature combinations, with PC3 highlighting gender and serumcholestrol, and PC4 focusing on age and maxheartrate.

 Visualization Insights: The 2D scatter plot of PC1 vs. PC2 shows how observations cluster or separate in this reduced space, which can reveal patterns or relationships not easily visible in the high-dimensional data.